tss43/Rehearsify/README.md

 ## Overview

-Rehearsify is an app for practising foreign langauge words, which can be loaded in from a simple .txt file.
-This allows the user great flexibility in the question they want to practise, and the corresponding answers that will be counted as correct.
+Rehearsify is an app for practising foreign language words.
+To get started, these can be loaded in from a simple .txt file.
+This allows the user great flexibility in the question they want to practise and the corresponding answers that will be counted as correct.
 Access is provided through a simple, intuitive GUI, from which progress scores might be saved.
-Further provided functionality includes the option to look up a question for the appropriate answer or vice versa, and to inspect some statistics of the the loaded dictionary of translations.
+Further offered functionality includes the option to look up a question for the appropriate answer or vice versa, and to inspect some statistics of the the loaded dictionary of translations.

 ## Usage